Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 Choose Jobber if:

-• You run a lawn care, landscaping, or cleaning company where recurring visits and route density matter more than emergency dispatch
+– You run lawn care, landscaping, or cleaning where recurring visits matter more

-• Your team is under 5 people and you want the simplest possible onboarding
+– Your team is under 5 people and you want the simplest onboarding

-• You don’t need a built-in phone system and already use a separate CRM or communication tool
+– You don’t need a built-in phone system and already use separate tools

 Choose Housecall Pro if:

-• You’re in HVAC, plumbing, or electrical — trades where flat-rate price books, maintenance agreements, and multi-visit job tracking are daily requirements
+– You’re in HVAC, plumbing, or electrical where flat-rate price books matter

-• You want stronger built-in marketing automation without paying à la carte
+– You want strong built-in marketing automation without paying à la carte

-Workiz’s recurring maintenance agreement functionality exists but is less mature than Housecall Pro’s.
-If service contracts and preventive maintenance scheduling are central to your revenue model, Housecall Pro or ServiceTitan are the better fits.
+Workiz’s recurring maintenance agreement features exist but are less mature than Housecall Pro’s.
+If service contracts and preventive maintenance drive your revenue, Housecall Pro or ServiceTitan fit better.

 Real-Shop Cost Calculator

-These estimates use 2026 annual billing rates and assume moderate add-on usage.
+These estimates use 2026 annual billing rates.
+They assume moderate add-on usage.

 Solo Operator (1 user, ~40 jobs/month)